A simple guide to ensuring your passwords are strong, secure, and easy to manage

 The goal of a password manager is to strengthen the security of your private data online and completely remove the need to memorize or reuse complex passwords.
 With a password manager in place, users can create unique passwords that are long, complex, and random for every online subscription.
 Users can also synchronize passwords across multiple devices and if desired, share information securely with family, friends or colleagues.

-Bitwarden, for example, is an open source password manager that stores your secrets with end-to-end encryption before it ever leaves your device.
+Bitwarden, for example, is an open source password manager that stores your secrets with end-to-end, zero-knowledge encryption before it ever leaves your device.
 Upon creating a new Bitwarden account, you will first generate a master password (this should be long, complex, and random) which is then used to encrypt and store your passwords and other private data.

 When selecting a password management solution for you or your business, it’s important to ensure the provider never stores your actual passwords.
 Secure password managers only store encrypted versions of your private data which can then only be decrypted by the user themselves.